AndrewsOwusu/keychain.el7/README.md

 followed by:

-    yum install apache-tomcat
+    yum install keychain

-Or [have a look in the repository](http://apache-tomcat7.el7.s3-eu-west-1.amazonaws.com/index.html) and download the RPM's manually.
+Or [have a look in the repository](http://keychain.el7.s3-eu-west-1.amazonaws.com/index.html) and download the RPM's manually.

-Optional extra packages are:
-- apache-tomcat-manager
-- apache-tomcat-ROOT
-- apache-tomcat-docs
-- apache-tomcat-examples
-- apache-tomcat-host-manager